Note to Applicants

 The School of Public Health and Tropical Medicine is proud to participate in Tulane University’s special initiative to make graduate study more accessible to U.S. Peace Corps volunteers (PCVs) and Fulbright student grantees called back from international placements because of COVID-19.

 The School of Public Health and Tropical Medicine is offering tuition scholarships between 25 and 50 percent of the entire cost of its graduate degree programs to returning Peace Corps volunteers and Fulbright student grantees.
 In some cases, these scholarships may be combined with other Tulane scholarships resulting in greater financial support, including full tuition plus stipends for some PhD programs.
-This significant scholarship initiative is being offered for spring 2021 entrants.
+This significant scholarship initiative is being offered for Spring 2021 and Fall 2021 entrants.

 No separate application is required, however, as part of the application process, PCV’s are asked to provide a copy of their “Description of Service” and Fulbright student grantees their “Terms and Conditions” or “Certificate of Completion.”
 Master’s degree applicants may also request that their application be reviewed without letters of recommendation.